openmc-dev/openmc/docs/source/methods/physics.rst

 scaled interpolation [Doyas]_.
 First, we find the tabulated incident energies which bound the actual incoming energy of the particle, i.e. find :math:`i` such that :math:`E_i < E < E_{i+1}` and calculate the interpolation factor :math:`f` via :eq:`interpolation-factor`.
-Then, we intepolate between the minimum and maximum energies of the outgoing energy distributions corresponding to :math:`E_i` and :math:`E_{i+1}`:
+Then, we interpolate between the minimum and maximum energies of the outgoing energy distributions corresponding to :math:`E_i` and :math:`E_{i+1}`: